stutrek/markdown-agent/README.md

 # Tools available to this agent
 tools:
   - fetchRss
-  - fetchUrl
+  - fetchUrls
   - loadFile
 ```

 ## Built-in Tools

-- **fetchUrl** – fetches a webpage.
+- **fetchUrls** – fetches one or more webpages.
 Converts HTML to Markdown.
 Supports options for selecting which parts to keep or remove with CSS selectors.
 - **fetchRss** – fetches an RSS feed, with optional filtering by date.
 - **loadFile** – loads the content of a local file into the agent’s context.
 Files must be in the same directory (or a sibling folder) as your Markdown file.